DonMako/API-musicale/README.md

 # What is an API-musicale ?

-You want to sing in Musikam, the biggest french karaoke-club, but you don't know what songs to perform ?
+You live in Rennes and you want to sing in Musikam, the biggest french karaoke-club, but you don't know what songs to perform ?

 Don't worry, the API-musicale is here for **you** !